Reed-CompBio/spras/docs/tutorial/beginner.rst

    reconstruction algorithms and certain post-analysis steps within isolated containers.
 These containers include all the necessary dependencies to run each algorithm or post analysis.

+# Confusion about why Docker is followed by conda.
+Need to explain the
+interaction between these pieces. # add this as a note

 *****************************
  Step 1: Configuration files